dtsn/jungleskipper/_members/lord-henry-mystic.md

   source_link: ''
 - image: "/gallery/members/lord-henry-mystic/lexposition-de-paris-1900.jpg"
   thumbnail: "/gallery/members/lord-henry-mystic/lexposition-de-paris-1900.thumb.jpg"
-  alt: Henry Mystic presenting the Mystic Magneto Eletrical Carriage at the 1900 L'expoistion De Paris
+  alt: Henry Mystic presenting the Mystic Magneto Eletrical Carriage at the 1900 L'expoistion
+    De Paris
-  source:
+  source: ''
   source_link: ''
 - image: "/gallery/members/lord-henry-mystic/lord-mystic-with-albert.jpg"
   thumbnail: "/gallery/members/lord-henry-mystic/lord-mystic-with-albert.thumb.jpg"
   alt: Portrait of Henry Mystic with Albert at the entrance of Mystic Manor
-  source:
+  source: ''
   source_link: ''
 - image: "/gallery/members/lord-henry-mystic/society-of-explorers-and-adventurers-1899.jpg"
   thumbnail: "/gallery/members/lord-henry-mystic/society-of-explorers-and-adventurers-1899.thumb.jpg"
   alt: 1899 Portrait of the members of S.E.A.
-  source:
+  source: ''
   source_link: ''
 - image: "/gallery/members/lord-henry-mystic/mystic-magneto-electric-arriage.jpg"
   thumbnail: "/gallery/members/lord-henry-mystic/mystic-magneto-electric-arriage.thumb.jpg"
   alt: The Mystic Magneto Eletical Carriage
   source: Jungle Skipper
   source_link: ''
+tags: []

 ---

-Lord Henry Mystic is an English aristocrate who is a massive collector of antiquities and treasures from around the world.
-He rescued inseperable companion [Albert the monkey](/sea/members/albert-the-monkey) from a giant spider while on an expidition in New Guinea.
+Lord Henry Mystic is an English aristocrat who is a massive collector of antiquities and treasures from around the world.
+He rescued inseparable companion [Albert the monkey](/sea/members/albert-the-monkey) from a giant spider while on an expedition in New Guinea.
 He has now settled down in the New Guinea jungle, founding Mystic point in 1896.

-Mystic point houses his enourmous collections from his many voyagers in it's two buildings, [Mystic Manor](/sea/attractions/mystic-manor) and [The Explorers Club Resturant](/sea/attractions/the-explorers-club-resturant).
+Mystic point houses his enormous collections from his many voyagers in its two buildings, [Mystic Manor](/sea/attractions/mystic-manor) and [The Explorers Club Restaurant](/sea/attractions/the-explorers-club-resturant).
 He has recently opened up his home, Mystic Manor, to showcase his latest find a Balinese music box.
 He is also an inventor, presenting his latest invention the Mystic Magneto Electrical Carriage at the 1900 L'expoistion De Paris.
-Which he utilises to transport guests around his museam.
+Which he utilises to transport guests around his museum.

 Lord Henry is one of the foundering members of the 1899 chapter of S.E.A. and a portrait of the group is hung within his house.

 ## Sightings

-- He is the author of three books at the [Skipper Canteen](/sea/attractions/skipper-canteen) ‘Primates as Shipmates’, 'A Manor of Fact' and 'Treasures From The Manor'.
+* He is the author of three books at the [Skipper Canteen](/sea/attractions/skipper-canteen) ‘Primates as Shipmates’, 'A Manor of Fact' and 'Treasures From The Manor'.
-- He's fez cap (plain red) is presented next to Albert's at the [Skipper Canteen](/sea/attractions/skipper-canteen).
+* He's fez cap (plain red) is presented next to Albert's at the [Skipper Canteen](/sea/attractions/skipper-canteen).
-- He has an expedition paddle at the [Topical Hideaway](/sea/attractions/tropical-hideaway) from his trip down the Ganges River in 1874.
+* He has an expedition paddle at the [Topical Hideaway](/sea/attractions/tropical-hideaway) from his trip down the Ganges River in 1874.
-- He featured in "The Daily Gnus" from the Adventure Trading Company game at Disneyland.
-He is a noted recipinet of the Elephant Juju, given for "assembling the largest collection of lost goods of the last century".
+* He featured in "The Daily Gnus" from the Adventure Trading Company game at Disneyland.
+He is a noted recipient of the Elephant Juju, given for "assembling the largest collection of lost goods of the last century".